 Trump’s rise does illustrate how democratic processes can lose their way and turn dangerously toxic when there is intense economic frustration and widespread apprehension about the future.

-I’m sure you can translate that line into ‘proletarian’: When the economy (meaning the elite who controls it) is screwing everybody (“frustration”), democracy is a threat.
-It doesn’t name to whom the ‘threat’ is posed, but you can rest assure is to the one who saw it fit to come out from his ivory tower to lecture YOU, the angry voter; ALL of you, not only the Trumpists.
+I’m sure you can translate that line (“democratic process”) into ‘proletarian’: When the economy (meaning the elite who controls it) is screwing everybody (“frustration”), democracy is a threat.
+It doesn’t name who is “threatened”, but you can rest assure is the one who saw it fit to come out from his ivory tower to lecture YOU, the angry voter, ALL of you, not only the Trumpists.
 And the “can lose their way” means YOU, you are losing your way.
 There’s a whiff of threat to you there, if you care to sniff it; it’s at the end of the article.

 In other words, democracy is toxic and a threat to the elite when the working class gets angry.